 Ophthalmoplegia is the paralysis or weakness of the eye muscles.
 It can affect one or more of the six muscles that hold the eye in place and control its movement.

-People affected by ophthalmoplegia may have double vision or blurred vision, as well as an inability to normally position the eyes.
-Some may also have a hard time moving both eyes in every direction or drooping their eyelids.
-Other bodily symptoms of ophthalmoplegia include difficulty swallowing and general muscle weakness.
+People affected by ophthalmoplegia may have double or blurred vision.
+They may also experience an inability to position the eyes in sync.
+Some may also have a hard time moving both eyes in every direction, and many will have drooping of their eyelids.

-Other common causes of ophthalmoplegia include:
+Other common causes include: